Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 Before signing up

-• Make sure the end date fits your budget
+• Ensure the repayment schedule fits comfortably within your budget

-If you're unsure how interest works, this guide may help:
+If you are unsure how interest rates work, this guide may help:

 https://www.credit24.com.au/blog/what-is-interest-rate